fmhy/divolt-android/README.md

 You'll also need Bubblewrap: `npm i -g @bubblewrap/cli`

-After you have it, and you can start building:
+After you have it, and you can start building by doing `bubblewrap build`.

-1. `yarn`
-2. `yarn build`